MystiDyse/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM = document obect model. it is an object that holds all the html elements of a website/webpage.

 2. What is an event?

+An event is an object that allows us to be more interactive with our site. anytime a user clicks a button of moves the mouse or uses the context menu they are triggering an event.

 3. What is an event listener?

+and event listener is when an event happens and a callback happens as a result of that event.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so that we can use array methods which would not be possible otherwise.

 5. What is a component?
+components are the building blocks of a website or application. each piece coming together to creat or reuse in our website. ex. html, css, javascript.

 ### Git Set up